Symptoms, Causes & Treatment Of Photomelanosis (Melasma) in India

 Photomelanosis is an incredibly common problem around the world.
 It is not dangerous and is certainly not cancerous.
 It is not a precursor to cancer.
 However, if you have sensitive skin, continuous skin exposure to sunlight may lead to cancer because of the harmful radiations of the sun.

-If you have melasma on the face or melasma on the body in other parts, you can book an appointment with a dermatologist in
+If you have melasma on the face or melasma on the body in other parts, you can book an appointment with a dermatologist in on the MFine app and get your skin diagnosed for any underlying issues.

 Get a complete diagnostic evaluation for photomelanosis by consulting your city’s top dermatologists now!